Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/essay.md

 **Where SignWriting fits, and where existing writing-system categories strain**

-This paper is a native anchor of the `Writing and Representation in Sutton SignWriting` series.
+This paper is the typological anchor of *Writing and Representation in Sutton SignWriting*.

-It follows *The Shape of Writing* from `Sutton SignWriting Foundations` and prepares the ground for *Perspective and Authored Space*.
+It follows *The Shape of Writing* and prepares the ground for *Perspective and Authored Space*.

 The earlier foundations paper makes a broad public claim: